Red Sox vs. Twins Player Props Betting Odds

 Devers Stats

-- Rafael Devers has 65 hits with 16 doubles, 17 home runs and 22 walks.
+- Rafael Devers has recorded 65 hits with 16 doubles, 17 home runs and 23 walks.
 He has driven in 57 runs.

 Devers Recent Games